 Corporate Intelligence Systems/Mastermind Behind Saddam Hussein’s Capture

 After having conducted over 2,700 interrogations, Eric Maddox has mastered two things: adapting to new situations and environments and gathering the most accurate information so that the best decisions can be made.
 In his speech, he walks the audience through how he did (and does) both.
 Every industry is constantly having to adapt to the changes around them.
-During his speech, Maddox highlights his experience with that reality.
 When he landed in Iraq in 2003, the interrogation methods he had been taught were no longer appropriate to the kind of war the United States was fighting.
 They were obsolete.
 He was forced to find a new way to effectively and efficiently work with his “clients” (the prisoners) and make his bosses (the commanders) happy with what he was doing.
 And he did.
 Maddox walks the audience through this truly “edge of your seat”, exciting story and how he and collected the intelligence which directly led to the capture of Saddam Hussein.
 As a result, he was awarded the Legion of Merit, the Defense Intelligence Agency’s Director’s Award and the National Intelligence Medal of Achievement.